jon-gilbert/openscad_objects/docs/HOWTO.md

 idea of objects is probably already natural to you, and you're already looking at all this and thinking, "but wait, what about private encapsulated object data , or polymorphism, or inheritance, or class-specific methods, or, or, or?"

 Some of these things just aren't possible in OpenSCAD; calling functions by reference isn't a thing and there's really only one namespace into which we can put things, so making modules and functions "private" is a non-starter.
 OpenSCAD is declaritive, and changing variable values after assignment isn't a thing, so we lose out on things like easily inherited classes.
-I imagine one could produce a whole laundry list like this.
+I imagine one could produce a whole laundry list of "things that one might expect to be present in both functional and declartive programming languages but aren't in OpenSCAD for Reasons", and that's OK.

 ## So... why?
 This LibFile wasn't built to meet all those needs.
 It really only had a few things in mind: